Waterford: Places of interest

-The city of Waterford consists of various cultural quarters, the oldest of which is known as Viking Triangle.
+The city of Waterford consists of several cultural quarters, the oldest of which is known as Viking Triangle.
 This is the part of the city surrounded by the original tenth-century fortifications and is triangular in shape, with its apex at Reginald's Tower.
-Though this was once the site of a thriving Viking city, the city centre has shifted to the west over the years, and it is now a quiet and tranquil area, dominated by narrow streets, medieval architecture, and civic spaces.
-Over the past decade, a number of restaurants have opened on High Street and Henrietta Street, taking advantage of the charming character of the area.
-Much of Waterford's impressive architecture is to be found in the 'Viking Triangle'.
+Though once the site of a thriving Viking settlement, the city centre subsequently shifted to the west, and it is now a quieter area with narrow streets, medieval architecture, and civic spaces.

 In the 15th century, the city was enlarged with the building of an outer wall on the west side.
 Today Waterford retains more of its city walls than any other city in Ireland with the exception of Derry, whose walls were built much later.
 Tours of Waterford's city walls are conducted daily.

-The Quay, once termed by historian Mark Girouard 'the noblest quay in Europe', is a mile long from Grattan Quay to Adelphi Quay, though Adelphi Quay is now a residential area.
-It is still a major focal point for Waterford, commercially and socially, and is the face that Waterford presents to those travelling into the city from the north.
+The Quay, once termed by historian Mark Girouard as 'the noblest quay in Europe', is a mile long from Grattan Quay to Adelphi Quay, though Adelphi Quay is now a residential area.
 Near Reginald's Tower is the William Vincent Wallace Plaza, a monument and amenity built around the time of the millennium that commemorates the Waterford-born composer.

-John Roberts Square is a pedestrianised area that is one of the main focal points of Waterford's modern-day commercial centre.
-It was named after the city's most celebrated architect, John Roberts, and was formed from the junction of Barronstrand Street, Broad Street and George's Street.
+John Roberts Square is a pedestrianised area that is one of the focal points of Waterford's modern-day commercial centre.
+It was named after the Waterford architect, John Roberts, and was formed from the junction of Barronstrand Street, Broad Street and George's Street.
 It is often referred to locally as Red Square, due to the red paving that was used when the area was first pedestrianised.
-A short distance to the east of John Roberts Square is Arundel Square, another square with a fine commercial tradition, which the City Square shopping centre opens onto.
+A short distance to the east of John Roberts Square is Arundel Square, which the City Square shopping centre opens onto.